-- British Values are embedded in the RE Curriculum and allow the children to explore the main different religions practised in the UK and develop tolerance of those of different faiths and beliefs. - A 'BIG' overarching question that underpins and guides the learning - Topic Web clearly outlines the skills and knowledge that the children will learn within the unit - Learning walls within classroom include: key vocabulary and key questions; images and artefacts relating to the unit; information that children want to find out; - Learning Objectives reflect the specific skills and knowledge being learnt and come directly from the SACRE progression of skills and the school's development of these to include knowledge. - Skills and knowledge are built upon each year, following a clear progression across the different year groups - Children are given the opportunity to gain skills and knowledge through a range of approaches.
-For example: exploration of issues that warrant philosophical or ethical enquiry, storytelling to develop understanding of morals and guided and independent reflection to help them understand what is right and wrong - Community links and partnerships are utilised to enhance the children's learning experiences through projects, talks and special trips to places of worship. - Learning is made memorable and captured using photos, QR coded videos of activities, quotations, learning reflections, QR coded discussions, drawings, diagrams, explanations, drama, spirited play and various writing tasks, etc. - Teachers use starters to recap and reinforce prior learning, make links between different Religions and develop vocabulary.
+- British Values are embedded in the RE Curriculum and allow the children to explore the main different religions and worldviews practised in the UK and develop tolerance of those of different faiths and beliefs. - Each unit has an overarching question that underpins and guides the learning - Topic Web clearly outlines the skills and knowledge that the children will learn within the unit - Learning walls within classroom include: key vocabulary and key questions; images and artefacts relating to the unit; information that children want to find out. - Learning Objectives reflect the specific skills and knowledge being learnt - Skills and knowledge are built upon each year, following a clear progression across the different year groups - Children are given the opportunity to gain skills and knowledge through a range of approaches.
+For example: exploration of issues that warrant philosophical or ethical enquiry, storytelling to develop understanding of morals and guided and independent reflection to help them understand what is right and wrong - Community links and partnerships are utilised to enhance the children's learning experiences through projects, talks and special trips to places of worship. - Learning is made memorable and captured using photos, QR coded videos of activities, quotations, learning reflections, QR coded discussions, drawings, diagrams, explanations, drama, spirited play and various writing tasks, etc. - Teachers use starters to recap and reinforce prior learning, make links between different religions and worldviews and develop vocabulary. - KS1 classes will capture their RE learning through digital learning journeys.

-- Children recall important facts related to the different beliefs and religions taught; - Children develop their opinions regarding the spiritual, moral, social and cultural aspects of the different religions and beliefs in the local, national and global communities - Children's progress is assessed using the agreed progression of skills - Children working at Greater Depth in RE use reasoning within their arguments and to support their viewpoints using their knowledge - Learning journeys are clear and evident from looking at children's workbooks and other evidence such as online records - Pupils' questionnaire outlines significant learning that has taken place and informs future teaching practice - Pupils make links to prior learning and identify recurring themes across different religions and beliefs
+- Children recall important facts related to the different beliefs and religions taught - Children develop their opinions regarding the spiritual, moral, social and cultural aspects of the different religions and beliefs in the local, national and global communities - Children's progress is assessed using the agreed progression of skills - Children working at Greater Depth in RE use reasoning within their arguments and to support their viewpoints using their knowledge - Learning journeys are clear and evident from looking at children's workbooks or digital learning journeys - Pupils' questionnaire outlines significant learning that has taken place and informs future teaching practice - Pupils make links to prior learning and identify recurring themes across different religions and beliefs